AnneKluytmans/novi-backend-homework-java-family-tree/README.md

 ## About the Project

-This repository contains my implementation of the **Family Tree** assignment for the Backend Java module at [Novi University](https://www.novi.nl).
+This repository contains my implementation of the **Family Tree** assignment for the Backend module at [Novi University](https://www.novi.nl).
 The goal of this project is to practice working with **Java classes**, **object relationships** (inheritance, aggregation), and **unit testing** using JUnit.
 The application allows you to build a family tree by adding people, pets, and family relationships such as parents, children, siblings, and grandchildren.